 Point A Hotel – Edinburgh Haymarket

 Point A Hotel is another new addition to Edinburgh’s Haymarket.
 All rooms have free Wi-Fi, Hypnos beds, power showers, hairdryers and a 43-inch smart TV with Chromecast connectivity.
 Start the day off right with the hotel’s Brekkie Bag which is available to order at reception for just £5.
 Inside you’ll find a yoghurt pot, banana, croissant and a carton of orange juice.
 Want to upgrade to a hot beverage?
 No problem!
 Tea and coffee is also available to order and collect from the breakfast bar.

 The name says it all.
 Indulge in picture-perfect servings of loaded waffles and over-the-top cheesecakes, while the fun and quirky interior is an extra bonus.
 There is a great selection of desserts to be enjoyed at FRKN Delicious including the Ferrero Waffle or the Strawberries & Cream Cheesecake, enriched with double cream, white chocolate drizzle and topped with juicy strawberries.

 Clayton Hotel, Glasgow City Centre

-Coming soon to a Glasgow city centre is Clayton Hotel.
-With 300 air-conditioned bedrooms, a bar and restaurant and not to mention several shops, attractions and eateries nearby.
+Coming soon to Glasgow city centre is Clayton Hotel, with 300 air-conditioned bedrooms, a bar and restaurant and not to mention several shops, attractions and eateries nearby.
 Get ready to let your hair down and enjoy all the thrills that the city has to offer.